 I get compared to StitchYourPhoto.com a lot as well.
 This service charges $5 for the downloadable version of chart created.

-I personally prefer using different pieces of software based on what the customer is wanting or what my goal for the chart is.
+I prefer using different pieces of software based on what the customer wants or what my goal for the chart is.
 What I did here is nothing like what my service is for custom charts.
 I edit your image to make it as close to ideal for whatever software I use in the end.

-My service is completely customized to your wants and needs for the piece you want to create.
-There is a lot more to getting a great chart than just putting image into the software, but as you can see you’ll get pretty good results if your image going in is fairly clear like these ones are.
+We completely customized my service to your wants and needs for the piece you want to create.
+There is a lot more to getting a great chart than just putting image into the software, but as you can see you’ll get pretty excellent results if your image going in is fairly clear like these are.
 If your images have even the slightest areas that aren’t perfectly clear, these software options aren’t your best option.
 I will work to clean up your image and either eliminate it or edit image to reduce emphasis on areas less desirable to the eye.
 I provide free mockups to show you what your stitching will look like as well, so there is no obligation if you aren’t completely happy with the way the chart will look.

 Since you made it reading this far, maybe you would like to read some other reviews from publications.
-I’m trying to collect these so they can all be found in one spot.
+I’m trying to collect these so we can find them in one spot.